| About as sensitive

 this detector a good choice for academic settings where the sensors may

 be damaged by inexperienced operators.
+Our CCD detector consists

 of a tiny coil of platinum wire embedded in a catalytic ceramic bead.